Hnat Khotkevych: Theatre

-As a youth he had the chance of seeing a number of theatrical performances in Kharkiv.
+As a youth, he had the chance of seeing a number of theatrical performances in Kharkiv.
 He was so taken by these performances that in the summers he organized a theatre in the village of Derkachi for the peasants.

-In 1903 he organized a Ukrainian workers theatre in Kharkiv which was also hugely successful.
+In 1903 he organized a Ukrainian workers' theatre in Kharkiv which was also hugely successful.
 He produced and wrote over 50 plays.
 Because his activities addressed social and national issues, he was forced to emigrate in 1905 to Halychyna (part of Western Ukraine) which at that time, was under Austro-Hungarian rule.

 In 1910 whilst in Halychyna he once again organized a theatrical troupe made up of illiterate Hutsuls who had great success touring Western Ukraine performing the ethnographic plays he had created.

 In 1912 he returned to Kharkiv and after being released from incarceration renewed the activities of the Kharkiv Ukrainian Theatre until his internal exile to Russia in 1914.

-He continued writing plays, the most interesting was the work Bohdan Khmelnytsky which chronicle the life and times of the renowned Kozak leader in the mid 17th century.
+He continued writing plays, the most interesting was the work Bohdan Khmelnytsky which chronicles the life and times of the renowned Kozak leader in the mid-17th century.

 In 1936 he played the role in the film Nazar Stodolya, which appeared in 1937, but after being shown briefly for two weeks was removed from showings.

 Khotkevych wrote a number of studies on the history of theatre in Ukraine such as "The Folk Theatre in Galicia", and "The Theatre in 1848".